-12.1.1 Basek Requirements.
-The seismic analysis and design procedures to be used in the design of building structures and their members shall be as prescribed in this section.
-The building structure shall include complete lateral and vertical forceresisting systems capable of providing adequate strength, stiffness, and energy dissipation capacity to withstand the design ground motions within the prescribed limits of deformation and strength demand.
-The design ground motions shall be assumed to occur along any horizontal direction of a building structure.
-The adequacy of the structural systems shall be demonstrated through the construction of a mathematical model and evaluation of this model for the effects of design ground motions.
-The design sensine forces and their distribution over the height of the building structure shall be established in accordance with one of the applicable procedures indicated in over the hegit of the building structure shall be established in accordance with one of the applicable procedures indicated in Section 12.6, and the corresponding internal forces and deformations in the members of the structure shall be determined.
-An approved alternative procedure shall not be used to establish the seismic forces and their distribution unless the corresponding internal forces and deformations in the members are determined using a model consistent with the procedure adopted.
+12.1.1 Basic Requirements.
+The seismic analysis and design procedures to be used in the design of building structures and their imembers shall be as prescribed in this section.
+The building structure shall heas prescribed in this section.
+The building structure shall include complete lateral and vertical forceresisting systems capable of providing adequate strength, stiffness, and energy dissipation capacity to withstand the design ground motions within the prescribed limits of deformation and strength enemal.
+The design ground motions building structure.
+Be adequacy of the structural systems shall be demonstrated through the construction of a mathematical model and evaluation of this model for the effects of design ground motions.
+The design sessime forces and their distribution over the height of the building structure shall be established in accordance with one of the applicable procedures indicated in Section 12.6, and the corresponding internal forces and deformations in the members of the structure shall be determined.
+An approved alternative procedure shall not be used to establish the sessime forces and deformations in the members are determined using a model consistent with the members are determined using a model consistent with the procedure adopted.